Food Allergies In Your Pre-Schooler

 Food hypersensitivity can also be monitored by maintaining a diet diary.
 Record everything your child eats everyday along with any reactions encountered.
 By the end of a month, you should be able to identify and understand your child’s responses to suspected foods.

 The timing of introducing complementary foods to your baby by prolonging exclusive breastfeeding until six months is a method of allergy prevention.
 Maintaining a record for your child on symptom-safe list of foods and preparing a menu plan in consultation with an experienced dietitian would do wonders in preventing nutritional deficiencies and co-morbidities.
 The more whole, unprocessed foods your child eats the better it is in preventing the episodes of allergic reactions.
 When it comes to packaged foods, make sure you read the ‘Allergen advice’ and ‘List of ingredients’ mentioned on the label and make informed dietary choices.
-Ensuring proper food safety practices at home and being cautious while eating out are effective measures to tackle food hypersensitivity in children.
+Ensuring proper, hygienic food safety practices at home and being cautious while eating out are effective measures to tackle food hypersensitivity in children.

 Shiny Lizia M